msveshnikov/turbocontent/server/index.md

 ---

-This documentation should help you understand the role and functionality of server/index.js within the Boiler project.
+This documentation should help you understand the role and functionality of server/index.js within the Turbocontent project.
 Adjustments and extensions can be made as new features or integrations are added.